leo-bogert/bumblebee-multiscreen-tools/README.md

 ### WARNING

 This is work in progress!
-Read the scripts first before running them!
+Not only read the [Installation and Configuration section](#installation-and-configuration) but in fact read the whole scripts first before running them!
 **They contain quite a bit of harcoded configuration, you MUST really read the whole scripts!**

-They will be finished in 2018, check for new commits regularly.
+This will be finished in 2018, check for new commits regularly.
-A proper README with instructions on how to configure Bumblebee will be provided as well.
+This README is currently lacking instructions on how to configure Bumblebee, they will be provided as well.

 The Nouveau drivers provide [much more simple configuration of Optimus](https://nouveau.freedesktop.org/wiki/Optimus/) than Bumblebee and if they work for you you should prefer them.
 Once I am done with this repository for Bumblebee I will investigate whether I can adapt it to user Nouveau and if yes, update this README to point to that.